 The attorneys for the nursing homes often argue that because staff have performed an action repeatedly, the action was safe.
 It’s a similar argument to a drunk driver thinking that because he or she made it home safely, the decision to drink and drive was the right decision.
 The average person arrested for being intoxicated while driving has made the same mistake dozens of times before being caught.

-If you have a loved one who has been injured in an Illinois nursing home, and you feel that nursing home neglect played a role in that injury, you can talk to me or one of my colleagues for no fee and no obligation.
+If you have a loved one who has been injured in a choking accident in an Illinois nursing home, and you feel that nursing home neglect played a role in that injury, you can talk to me or one of my colleagues for no fee and no obligation.